benjamin-white/benjamin-white/README.md

 # **Ben White**
 <a href="mailto:benjaminwhite@live.co.uk">benjaminwhite@live.co.uk</a>&#8599;

-Once upon a time retail manager who switched to exploring code in summer 2016 with **Makers Academy**.
-Always excited by the internals of how something works (from the natural world to the digital) and the role creativity plays in a solution finding process. <br>As I am also fascinated by the intersection of art, technology and humanity in the modern world I decided to explore one of my curiousities further and was inticed by the perpetual opportunity to learn.
+Once upon a time retail manager who switched to exploring code in summer 2016 with **Makers Academy**.<br>I have always been excited by the internals of how something works (from the natural world to the digital) and the role creativity plays in a solution finding process.
+As I am also fascinated by the intersection of art, technology and humanity in the modern world I decided to explore some of my curiousities further.
+After some [Venn diagrams](https://en.wikipedia.org/wiki/Venn_diagram) I realised the fleeting affinity with code I had satisified them and was inticed by the perpetual opportunity to learn it revealed.

 ## **Skills**